scipy-lectures/scientific-python-lectures/intro/matplotlib/matplotlib.rst

 -----------------

 So far we have used the ``pylab`` interface only.
 As the name suggests it is just wrapper around the class library.
-All ``pylabb`` commands can be invoked via the class library using an object-oriented approach.
+All ``pylab`` commands can be invoked via the class library using an object-oriented approach.